WenjiaoYue/copilot/README.md

 ## 3. How to use
 ### Chat with AI assistant
-You can start a conversation with the AI programming assistant by clicking on the robot icon in the plug-in bar on the left:
+You can start a conversation with the AI programming assistant by clicking on the robot icon in the plugin bar on the left:

 ![alt text](https://i.imgur.com/P1pB4Rw.png)